271374667/filesizelib/docs/getting-started/concepts.md

 ## 🧮 Smart Arithmetic Operations

-ByteUnit supports natural arithmetic operations with intelligent unit handling.
+FileSizeLib supports natural arithmetic operations with intelligent unit handling.
 When both operands have the same unit, the result preserves that unit for better readability:

 ### Basic Operations